Frititati/GraphColoringQ1/Documentation.md

 There are basically two main differences between the sequential version and the parallel one.

-- In the multhreaded environment, each thread iterates over its own local map of nodes and connections, that is a portion of the global `node_edge_connections` map used in the sequential case.
+- In the multithreaded environment, each thread iterates over its own local map of nodes and connections, that is a portion of the global `node_edge_connections` map used in the sequential case.
 - Since threads need to access global resources both for reading and writing (such as the `node_color` vector) at the same time, synchronization strategies have become fundamental.
 We chose to insert two barriers (implemented opportunely by using a mutex, a condition variable and a counter): the first one is put between the first and the second section of the coloring phase (before writing to the node_color vector, it is necessary that all the threads have finished iterating over their local map), the second one, instead, is put at the end of the second section (before proceeding with the next iteration, it is necessary to verify if there are threads that, having finished coloring their map, are going to exit, and update accordingly the number of threads that are still working).

 ### JP Writing Phase

 Writing phase is exactly the same in both **sequential** and **parallel** versions.
 Basically, it consists in producing an output file where the resulting `node_color` vector is printed in order, one color per line.</br>
-This part of the algorithm was not parallelized as test showed it did not provide any benefits.
+This part of the algorithm was not parallelized, as test showed it did not provide any benefits.

 ```c++
 string final = to_string(number_nodes) + " " + to_string(number_edges) + "\n";